 Remove the carpet and toe-board covering to access the fuse block by pulling at the top of each corner of the panel.
-Then turn the fuse block door knob counterclockwise and pull the door to access the fuses.
+Open the fuse block cover to access the fuses.

 You can remove fuses using the fuse puller.